-In June 1941, Hitler had broken his agreement not to fight with the Soviet Union and attacked.
+In June 1941, Hitler broke the agreement he made with Stalin and attacked the Soviet Union.
 The Germans killed both Red Army soldiers and civilians by the millions.
 Hitler’s surprise attack brought the Soviet Union into the war on the side of the Allies, an unlikely friend, but one that was important.
 With Germany fighting the Soviets in the East, and the British and Americans in the West, its armies would always be divided.

-America, too, was fighting on two fronts and had to make hard choices about how to divide its military might.
-Roosevelt thought that if Hitler and the Nazis were able to take all of Europe, they would be harder to fight than if Japan could control all of the Pacific.
+America, too, was fighting on two fronts and had to make hard choices about how to divide its military power.
+Roosevelt thought that if Hitler and the Nazis were able to take all of Europe, they would be harder to fight than if Japan took control of all of the Pacific.
 American scientists worried that, with enough time, German scientists might make a nuclear weapon.
-Once Hitler was defeated, the Allied forces would all be able to fight Japan.
+So American leaders decided that defeating Hitler was the first priority.

 American leaders wanted to be more aggressive about attacking the Germans than the British.
-Landing on the beach of France would be a way to attack directly at Germany, but British leaders were not sure it would work.
-Winston Churchill was afraid that it might not work, and that losing so many men and supplies would hurt the Allies’ chances of winning.
-Instead, Roosevelt and Churchill agreed to start a blockade to stop supplies from getting to Germany and to begin bombing German cities and factories.
-The army would attack Hitler’s troops at their weakest points first and slowly advance toward Germany.
-The plan was known as closing the ring.
-In December 1941, Roosevelt and Churchill agreed to attack the German army in North Africa first.
+Landing on the beach of France would be a way to directly attack Germany, but British leaders were not sure it would work.
+Winston Churchill was afraid that invading France would cost too many men and supplies would hurt the Allies’ chances of winning.
+So, Roosevelt and Churchill agreed to start a blockade to stop supplies from getting to Germany and to begin bombing German cities and factories.
+The army would attack Hitler’s army at their weakest points first and slowly move toward Germany.
+The plan was known as closing the ring and the first step was to fight the German army in North Africa.

-That plan was started in October 1942.
+The attack started in October 1942.
 Led by British General Bernard Montgomery, the British army attacked German and Italian soldiers led by the “Desert Fox,” German Field Marshal Erwin Rommel, at El Alamein in Egypt.
-As the British forced a German retreat, more British and American soldiers landed on the west coast of Africa on November 8 to stage an attack at the same time.
-Rommel was smart, but he had less soldiers and had to give up in the end.
-The Allies had won their first important victory in North Africa.
+As the British forced a German retreat, more British and American soldiers landed on the west coast of Africa.
+Rommel was smart, but he had fewer soldiers and had to give up in the end.
+The Allies won their first important victory against Germany in North Africa.

-At the same time, the Soviets started winning against the German forces at Stalingrad.
+At the same time, the Soviets started winning against the German army at Stalingrad.
 When spring came in 1943, the Allies had started to close the ring.

 After beating the Germans in Northern Africa, the Allies took the next step toward Germany by attacking Italy.
 American and British leaders believed that when the Italian people did not want to fight and that when the Allies attacked, the Italian people would rise up and get rid of Mussolini.
-German leaders were afraid that the Allies would have a free road through Italy to attack them, so German soldiers began to fight in Italy.
-Even with the German army in Italy, Mussolini was arrested and the Italians gave up on September 3.
+German leaders were afraid that this would give the Allies a free road through Italy to Germany, so German soldiers moved in to defend Italy.
+Even with the German army in Italy, Mussolini was arrested, and Italy surrendered.
 Even without the Italians to help them, German soldiers defended Italy, and some of the worst fighting of the war happened in Italy.

 Primary Source: Photograph